-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered Part A and Part B services. = Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered Part A and Part B services.
+Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
 If you are eligible for Medicare cost-sharing assistance under Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
 (Note: Because our members also get assistance from Medicaid, very few members ever reach this out-of-pocket maximum.)
-See Chapter 4, Section 1, 1.2 for information about your maximum out-of-pocket amount.
-Please see Chapter 3 for a reference to the Maximum Out-of-Pocket.
+See Chapter 4, Section 1,1.2 for information about your maximum out-of-pocket amount.

 Medicaid (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
 Medicaid programs vary from state to state, but most health care costs are covered if you qualify for both Medicare and Medicaid.
 See Chapter 2, Section 6 for information about how to contact Medicaid in your state.
-Please see Chapter 2 for a reference to Medicaid.

 Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.
 See Chapter 5, Section 3 for more information about a medically accepted indication.
-Please see Chapter 5 for a reference to Medically Accepted Indication.